jluk/ACC-Documentation/Get-started/acc-quickstart.md

 You are now authenticated and ready to begin use.

-## Command line usage
-Try the Azure CLI 2.0 with 'az --version'.
-This will output versions of each Azure SDK installed.

 ### Set your subscription
 1. Check subscriptions you have access to: <br>
 `az account list`